tdgrosshuesch/Delano-Disc-Golf/index.md

 # Monday April 11th: First ever Delano Disc Golf volunteer night & league planning
 # Meet near basket 7 / tee 8 at 5:00, park in the gravel lot behind the hockey rink

 ## We're close to having 18 holes and could use some help getting things finished.
 Bring some work gloves.
-Additional equipment to bring if you have it
+Additional equipment to bring if you have it:

 * shovel
 * post hole digger